cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 {{?RFC7748}}.
 In particular, where applicable, endpoints MUST check whether the Diffie-Hellman shared secret is the all-zero value and abort if so.

-## User authentication versus Authenticated Key Exchange
+## User authentication versus authenticated key exchange

 OPAQUE provides PAKE (password-based authenticated key exchange) functionality in the client-server setting.
 While in the case of user